vincentl98/wsrpc/examples/mpc_multiplication/README.md

-# mpc_multiplication
+# mpc_multiplication_class

-This example implements a secret multiplication.
+This example implements a secret multiplication using `StateService` objects.

 ## Running